ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - I2C Async

-  These are basically the same the regular ones except that the function  call should return immediately and a callback should be triggered once  the operation is completed.
+  These are basically the same the regular ones except that the function call should return immediately and a callback should be triggered once the operation is completed or error detected.

 - I2C MultiMaster